pegi3s/auto-pss-genome/README.md

 # Test data

 The sample data is available [here](https://github.com/pegi3s/auto-pss-genome/raw/master/resources/test-data/auto-pss-genome-m-haemophylum.zip).
-Download and uncompress it, and move to a directory named `auto-pss-genome-test` directory, where you will find:
+Download and uncompress it, and move the directory named `auto-pss-genome-m-haemophylum`, where you will find:

 - A directory called `auto-pss-genome-project`, that contains the structure described previously.
 - A file called `run.sh`, that contains the following commands (where you should adapt the `AUTO_PSS_GENOME_PD` path) to test the pipeline: